 When the Dursleys 'forgot' to let him back in-

-He hadn't done anything that time.
+Potter hadn't done anything that time.

-How could Potter have possibly planted those images in his brain, got rid of all previous, nice memories of the Dursleys and tricked Severus into spending three hours extracting them - and all for attention?
+How could Potter have possibly planted those images in his brain, got rid of all previous, nice memories of the Dursleys and tricked Severus into spending three hours extracting them - all for attention?

-Slowly, Severus stopped walking and just stood, finally looking properly at the boy on the floor – the boy on the floor, whose face was pale, who had purple smudges on his eyes, whose soft breathing was slightly laboured, whose messy hair matter with sweat and whose eyes were still open.
+Slowly, Severus stopped walking and just stood, finally looking properly at the boy on the floor – the boy on the floor, whose face was pale, who had purple smudges on his eyes, whose soft breathing was slightly laboured, whose messy hair was matted with sweat and whose eyes were still open.

 Green, so green.